-One student from summer 2017 recommended bringing two pairs of white scrubs since white scrubs are worn every day in the hospital, except during surgical procedures.
-You will be asked to change from white scrubs to blue or green scrubs to go into the operating room to observe surgeries.
+A past student recommended bringing two pairs of white scrubs since white scrubs are worn every day in the hospital, except during surgical procedures.
+You will be asked to change from white scrubs to blue or green scrubs to observe surgeries.